oddbird/css-sandbox/src/scope/cascade.md

 ## Conclusion

-My argument is not that specificity conflicts never occur across scope, but that specificity & layers already provide appropriate solutions, and we don't need scope to override them by default.
-Instead scope adds the ability to:

-- Avoid selectors escaping their context, through lower boundaries
-- Ensure that similar-weight patterns respect proximity
+I was asked to show different use-cases for "high vs low powered proximity" in the cascade.
+Instead I've found:

+- use-cases where proximity is a useful heuristic
+- use-cases where proximity is NOT a useful heuristic
+- and use-cases where authors will need to provide more clarity about how scopes merge/interact

+All of those use-cases would be solvable with either high-or-low powered proximity.
+So my argument is not that one or the other has "more" use-cases, but that the heuristic is not reliable enough to warrant so much power.

+Low-=powered proximity
+allows authors to balance proximity, specificity, and layers, in more controlled ways.

+Menawhile scope allows authors to avoid those conflicts in the first place -- in ways that are easily integrated with current tooling & conventions.

 In my mind,
 the purpose of global scope is
 _explicitly to apply everywhere_,
 and the purpose of a narrower scope is
 _to constrain where some styles apply_.
-The argument for strong scope assumes that goal (constraint) _always aligns_ with a desire to write a "more specific" style, that should override the global,
+The argument for strong scope assumes that goal (constraint) _always aligns_ with a desire to write a "more detailed" styles that should override the global.
-(even without a more specific selector).

-I don't understand that assumption.
+I find that assumption unreliable.

-While there are _some cases_ where we want both, we already have specificity tools, and layering for that.
-But if we insist these goals always go together, we end up making it very hard in the cases where they don't.